Headstorm/data-science-toolbox/cleaning-aggregating-gov-data/README.md

 ## Initial setup

 To begin, run the shell script `startup.sh`.
 This will unzip the raw input data and create the necessary directory structure for this project.
-Next, install the required Python packages from the `requirements.txt` file.
+Next, install the required Python packages from the `requirements.txt` file by navigating to this directory and running the command `pip install -r requirements.txt`.

 ## Part 1: Finding the average home values of Dallas-area zip codes